What Is The Starting Price In Betting? What Does SP Mean?

 What Is The Starting Price (SP)?

-How The Starting Price Is Set
+How Is The Starting Price (SP) Set?

 The method by which SPs are set for each runner varies in different countries.